aleksandrasergeeva23/movierentapp/README.md

 Some description of code possibilities is in word file.

-For testing the program postman was used
+For testing the program postman was used.